 For airflow management strategies, here are some recommendations from ENERGY STAR :

-• Hot Aisle/Cold Aisle Layout – special equipment arrangements to lower cooling costs by better managing airflow, thereby accommodating lower fan speeds and increasing the use of air-side or water-side economizers.
-When used in combination with containment, the US Department of Energy estimates reduction in fan energy use of 20% to 25% .
+- Hot Aisle/Cold Aisle Layout – Special equipment arrangements can be implemented to lower cooling costs by better managing airflow.
+These strategies accommodate lower fan speeds and increasing the use of air-side or water-side economizers.
+When used in combination with containment, the US Department of Energy estimates a reduction in fan energy use of 20% to 25% .

-• Containment – refers to the various physical barriers used in addition to a hot aisle/cold aisle arrangement that further eliminate the mixing of cold (“supply”) air and hot exhaust air.
+- Containment — Refers to the various physical barriers used in addition to a hot aisle/cold aisle arrangement.
+Containment further eliminates the mixing of cold (“supply”) air and hot exhaust air.
 Containment structures lead to higher allowable temperatures in data centers.
-Higher temperatures save energy because fan speeds can be lowered, chilled water temperatures can be raised, and free cooling can be utilized more often.
+Higher temperatures save energy because fan speeds can be lowered, chilled water temperatures can be raised, and free cooling can be utilized more frequently.

-• Variable Speed Fan Drives – computer room air conditioning (CRAC) unit fans consume a lot of power and tend to account for 5% to 10% of a data center’s total energy use.
-Most CRAC units are unable to vary their fan speeds with the data center server load, which tends to fluctuate.
-Because data center environments constantly change, variable-speed fan drives should be used wherever possible.
+- Variable Speed Fan Drives — Computer Room Air Conditioning (CRAC) unit fans consume a lot of power and tend to account for 5% to 10% of a data center’s total energy use.
+Most CRAC units are not capable of varying their fan speeds in response to the data center server load, which tends to fluctuate.
+Because data center environments are in constant flux, variable-speed fan drives should be used wherever possible.
 Retrofits of many CRAC units are available.

 - Properly Deployed Airflow Management Devices — All airflow management strategies strive to either maximize cooling by supplying cooling (“supply”) air directly to equipment, or by eliminating the mixing and recirculation of hot equipment exhaust air.
-A study conducted by the Uptime Institute in 19 data centers concluded that only 60% of the cool air produced by cooling equipment was pumped into the data center.
-It also found that 10% of the data centers had hot spots (server too hot or too dry), according to the American Society of Heating.
+A study conducted by the Uptime Institute across 19 data centers concluded that only 60% of the cool air produced by cooling equipment was pumped into the data center.
+According to the American Society of Heating, it was also found that 10% of the data centers had hot spots (server too hot or too dry).

-But problems can also be solved by making simple HVAC adjustments:
+Fortunately, many problems can be solved by making simple HVAC equipment adjustments:

-• Server Inlet Temperature and Humidity Adjustments – in 2008, the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) expanded the recommended temperature range at the inlet of the server from 68°F to 77°F (20°C to 25°C – the 2004 level) to 65°F to 80°F (18.33°C to 26.66°C).
-However, many data centers traditionally have set their temperatures as low as 55°F (12.77°C).
+- Server Inlet Temperature and Humidity Adjustments — In 2008, the American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) expanded the recommended temperature range at the inlet of the server from 68°F to 77°F (20°C to 25°C – the 2004 level) to 65°F to 80°F (18.33°C to 26.66°C).
+However, many data centers typically set their temperatures as low as 55°F (12.77°C).
 As a result, many of them can save energy simply by raising the thermostat.

-• Air-Side Economizer – could bring outside air into a building and distribute it to the servers.
-Instead of being re-circulated and cooled, the exhaust air from the servers is simply directed outside.
-If the outside air is particularly cold, the economizer may mix it with the exhaust air so its temperature and humidity fall within the desired range for the equipment.
+- Air-Side Economizer — Could bring outside air into a building and distribute it to the servers.
+Instead of being re-circulated and cooled, the exhaust air from the servers can simply be directed outside.
+If the outside air is particularly cold, the economizer may mix it with the exhaust air to create a temperature and humidity that falls within the desired range for the equipment.

-• Water-Side Economizer – uses the evaporative cooling capacity of a cooling tower to produce chilled water and can be used instead of the chiller during the winter months.
+- Water-Side Economizer — Uses the evaporative cooling capacity of a cooling tower to produce chilled water which can be used instead of the chiller during the winter months.
 A chiller is a machine that removes heat from a liquid via a vapor-compression or absorption refrigeration cycle.
 This liquid can then be circulated through a heat exchanger to cool air or equipment as required.
 Water-side economizers offer cooling redundancy because they can provide chilled water in the event that a chiller goes offline.
 This can reduce the risk of data center downtime.

 In SimScale’s Public Projects we can find a server room cooling analysis showing how the cooling of a room can be simulated using a SimScale thermo-fluid analysis.
 The room’s CAD model uploaded in STEP format is meshed using the highly automated hex-dominant meshing operation for internal fluid flow.
-Two different simulations have been set up: one assuming a laminar flow field as a rough estimation and the second using a k-epsilon RANS turbulence model.
+Two different simulations have been set up.
+The first simulation assumes a laminar flow field as a rough estimation and the second uses a k-epsilon RANS turbulence model.

-Different boundary conditions have also been used: in one simulation, the room walls have been assumed to be adiabatic and in the other a fixed temperature was assigned to them.
+Different boundary conditions have also been used; in one simulation, the walls of the room have been assumed to be adiabatic, in the other simulation, the walls were assigned a fixed temperature.

-The simulation results allow evaluating the necessary power of the cooling system under different operation conditions, suffering also a detailed look at the resulting velocity and temperature field inside the server room.
-This shows how different layouts of the server room including the ventilation and air conditioning system can be evaluated in a very early design phase, postponing physical testing for a later stage of the product development.
+The simulation results allow the necessary power of the cooling system under different operational conditions to be evaluated.
+It also provides a detailed look at the resulting velocity and temperature field inside the server room.
+This shows how different layouts of the server room—including the ventilation and air conditioning system—can be evaluated at the very early design phase, postponing physical testing for a later stage of the product development.

 Efficiency improvement is more often related to the design of more efficient ventilation systems.
 One of the trends for increased heating efficiency is passive houses, which don’t require classical building heating due to their excellent thermal insulation.
-These houses need, however, a complex ventilation system which often causes criticism because it doesn’t allow a natural fresh air supply.
-A new approach to guarantee the fresh air supply and the heat distribution across all rooms focuses on the use of dual outer walls.
+However, these houses need a complex ventilation system, something which is often a point of criticism because it doesn’t allow a natural fresh air supply.
+An innovative approach that guarantees a fresh air supply and adequate heat distribution across all rooms is a system that focuses on the use of dual outer walls.

-Through skillful planning, the air hull surrounding the building can be used to control temperature and air distribution without the installation of ventilators, only based on the stack effect.
-Convective flow effects can help to achieve both cooling in summer and heating in winter.
+Through skillful design and planning, the air hull surrounding the building can be used to control temperature and air distribution without the installation of ventilators.
+This solution is only based on the stack effect.
+The convective flow effects can help to achieve both cooling in summer and heating in winter.

-Another very common topic in HVAC engineering is improving the air quality.
+Another very common topic in HVAC equipment design is improving the air quality.
 SimScale Public Projects include a simulation of air conditioning in an office space.

 In this project, the CAD model of the air domain of the office space was uploaded as a STEP file to the SimScale platform and meshed using the automatic hex-dominant mesh operation.
 The analysis was set up using the natural convective heat transfer analysis type.

-A quite simple boundary condition setup was chosen (fixed temperature at the walls and inlet, fixed inlet velocity condition), but one could easily apply other boundary conditions such as a warm or cold window and adiabatic walls.
-The image above shows a temperature contour plot that indicates where it is warmer and colder within the office space.
+A simple boundary condition setup was chosen (fixed temperature at the walls and inlet, fixed inlet velocity condition), but one could easily apply other boundary conditions such as a warm or cold window and adiabatic walls.
+The image above shows a temperature contour plot which indicates points within the office space where it is warmer and colder.

 Effective noise reduction is an important factor in creating a more pleasant living and working environment.
-Most common noise sources in any building are related to fans, variable air volume systems, grilles and diffusers, roof top units, fan coil units, chillers, compressors and condensers, pumps, stand-by generators, boilers, and cooling towers.
+The most common sources of noise pollution in any building are related to fans, variable air volume systems, grilles and diffusers, rooftop units, fan coil units, chillers, compressors and condensers, pumps, standby generators, boilers, and cooling towers.

-The alternatives available for noise reduction include: using more silent ventilation equipment, protecting HVAC components with silencers and insulation materials, or implementing noise optimization analysis.
+The alternative solutions for noise reduction include using silent ventilation equipment, protecting HVAC equipment and components with silencers and insulation materials, or implementing a noise optimization analysis.

-Heat exchangers are devices whose primary role is the transfer (exchange) of heat, typically from one fluid to another.
-They are not only used in heating applications, such as space heaters, but also in cooling applications, such as refrigerators and air conditioners.
+Heat exchangers are devices with the primary function of transferring (exchanging) of heat, typically from one fluid to another.
+These heat exchangers are not only used in heating applications, such as space heaters, but also in cooling applications, such as refrigerators and air conditioners.

 Many types of heat exchangers can be distinguished based on the direction of the liquid flow.

-In such applications, the heat exchangers can be parallel-flow, cross-flow, or counter current.
-In parallel-flow heat exchangers, both fluids involved move in the same direction, entering and exiting the exchanger side by side.
+In such applications, the heat exchangers can be parallel-flow, cross-flow, or counter-current.
+In parallel-flow heat exchangers, both fluids move in the same direction, entering and exiting the exchanger side by side.
 In cross-flow heat exchangers, the fluid paths run perpendicular to one another.
 In counter-current heat exchangers, the fluid paths flow in opposite directions, with each exiting where the other enters.
-Counter current heat exchangers tend to be more effective than other types of exchangers.
+Counter-current heat exchangers tend to be more effective than other types of exchangers.

 According to MIT , there are three heat transfer operations that need to be described: